 The primary research product from CCAMMO will be a peer reviewed document published both in hard-copy and online.
 This document will serve as the foundation for various products that will be developed and implemented to ensure effective technology transfer, such as podcasts, webinars, workshops, etc.

-EFETAC'S ROLE: EFETAC scientists are contributing chapters on ecological and economic vulnerability and risk, water quality and quantity, and invasive species to the peer reviewed CCAMMO document.
+EFETAC'S ROLE: Eastern Threat Center scientists are contributing chapters on ecological and economic vulnerability and risk, water quality and quantity, and invasive species to the peer reviewed CCAMMO document.

 PROGRESS: CCAMMO was originally developed by a team of scientists and stakeholders at a workshop in Raleigh, NC, in early spring 2010.
-Since that time, science teams have been analyzing data, applying models, interpreting potential responses, and developing management options.
-Science teams are using a consistent approach and databases for current and future land use and climate change projections.
-Where possible, specific analyses are being conducted by eco-regions (right) defined by the Southern Forest Futures project, and case studies are being used to provide examples of how information can be applied in a local management context.
+Since that time, science teams analyzed data, applied models, interpreted potential responses, and developed management options.
+Science teams used a consistent approach and databases for current and future land use and climate change projections.
+Where possible, specific analyses were conducted by eco-regions (right) defined by the Southern Forest Futures project, and case studies were used to provide examples of how information can be applied in a local management context.

 Above right: CCAMMO ecoregions.
 Click image to enlarge.